YaheaFares/Smart-Congestive-Heart-Failure/README.md

 - 6️⃣ Family members can assist the patient immediately 📷 Screenshots
 App DashboardAI Risk Prediction
-📝 How to Build
+# 📝 How to Build
 Hardware Setup
-Connect MAX30100 to ESP32 via I2C (SCL/SDA)
+- Connect MAX30100 to ESP32 via I2C (SCL/SDA)
-Connect SIM800L TX/RX pins to ESP32 UART (use level shifter if needed) Power ESP32 and SIM800L appropriately.
+- Connect SIM800L TX/RX pins to ESP32 UART (use level shifter if needed)
+- Power ESP32 and SIM800L appropriately.
-ESP32 Firmware
+- ESP32 Firmware
-Flash your ESP32 with the provided Arduino/PlatformIO code in /firmware.
+- Flash your ESP32 with the provided Arduino/PlatformIO code in /firmware.
-Mobile App
+- Mobile App
-Clone the Flutter project in /flutter_app.
+- Clone the Flutter project in /flutter_app.
-Run flutter pub get.
+- Run flutter pub get.
-Build and install the app on your mobile device.
+- Build and install the app on your mobile device.
-AI Model
+- AI Model :
-Place your trained model file (e.g., model.tflite) in the app assets directory.
+Place your trained model file (e.g., model.tflite) in the app assets directory ,but here I used PostMan to make my laptop as A server that handle AI Model while the Mobile Sends Sensor Reading to Server (Ai model) then App makes Request to server and return with output Predict to Application , They connected Together at LOCAL Network ,It Means that the server (my laptop) in this project is the brain of AI model.
-Update inference logic as needed.
+- Update inference logic as needed.
-SMS Configuration
+- SMS Configuration
-Set the recipient phone numbers in the ESP32 firmware.
+- Set the recipient phone numbers in the ESP32 firmware.
-Test sending SMS manually before relying on automatic alerts.
+- Test sending SMS manually before relying on automatic alerts.
-📦 Repository Structure
-bash
-Copy code
-├── firmware/ # ESP32 Arduino/PlatformIO code ├── flutter_app/ # Flutter mobile app source code ├── ai_model/ # Scripts & notebooks for training AI model └── README.md # This file
 # 🩺 Use Cases
 - ✅ Patients with congestive heart failure (CHF)
 - ✅ Elderly individuals needing remote oxygen monitoring